FritsvanLatum/hass-systemd/README.md

 After installation Home Assistant is started by giving the next four commands:

 `sudo -u homeassistant -H -s`

 `cd /srv/homeassistant`

 `source bin/activate`

 `hass`

 meaning: start a new session logged in as **homeassistant**, goto the installation directory, activate the virtual environment and start Home Assistant with **hass**.

+### Running Home Assistant automatically, as a deamon

+Now we want to run Home Assistant automatically, without a terminal.
+It should also start automatically when the Raspberry Pi is started.
+More in detail: we want Home Assistant to run as a systemd notify daemon, with watchdog support.

+The linux operating system of your Raspberry Pi must have systemd.

+These are the instructions:

-- Make sure we're in our login user's home directory:
+Make sure we're in our login user's home directory:

-  - `cd ~`
+`cd ~`

-- Create the custom components directory, if needed:
+Create the custom components directory, if needed:

-  - `sudo -u homeassistant mkdir -p /home/homeassistant/.homeassistant/custom_components`
+`sudo -u homeassistant mkdir -p /home/homeassistant/.homeassistant/custom_components`

-- Download the plugin files:
+Download the plugin files:

-  - `sudo git clone https://github.com/timothybrown/hass-systemd.git /home/homeassistant/.homeassistant/custom_components/systemd`
+`sudo git clone https://github.com/FritsvanLatum/hass-systemd.git /home/homeassistant/.homeassistant/custom_components/systemd`

-- Set file permissions:
+Set file permissions:

-  - `sudo chown -R homeassistant:homeassistant /home/homeassistant/.homeassistant/custom_components/systemd`
+`sudo chown -R homeassistant:homeassistant /home/homeassistant/.homeassistant/custom_components/systemd`

-- Edit your HA configuration to enable our new component:
+Edit your HA configuration to enable our new component:

-  - `sudo -u homeassistant nano /home/homeassistant/.homeassistant/configuration.yaml`
+`sudo -u homeassistant nano /home/homeassistant/.homeassistant/configuration.yaml`

-  - Add the following line somewhere in the file:
+and add the following line somewhere in the file:

-    - `systemd:`
+`systemd:`

-- Edit the systemd service file to reflect your configuration:
+Edit the systemd service file to reflect your configuration:

-  - `sudo -u homeassistant nano /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`
+`sudo -u homeassistant nano /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`

-  - (The `ExecStart=` and `User=` line is the only thing that really needs to be changed.)
+(The `ExecStart=` and `User=` lines are the only ones that might be changed.)

 - Setup the systemd service:
   - `sudo chown root:root /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`
   - If you're already using systemd to launch HA, you'll need to stop the existing